deoktr/keyt/cli/README.md

 options:
   -h, --help            show this help message and exit -V, --version
-  --confirm             Ask to confirm master password, usefull when
+  --confirm             Ask to confirm master password, useful when
                         generating a new password.
   -c COUNTER, --counter COUNTER
                         An integer that can be incremented to get a new